Mark-MDO47/expts_grove_vision_ai_v2/README.md

 ### Usage of SSCMA Library
 [Top](#expts_grove_vision_ai_v2 "Top")<br>
 When called without parameters, the SSCMA::begin() function typically uses a default I2C interface, assuming the hardware is configured for it.
-The library is designed to work with Seeed Studio's hardware, and the no-parameter version of begin() provides a convenient way to initialize the communication interface for devices that use a standard I2C connection, such as the Grove Vision AI V2.<br>
+The library is designed to work with Seeed Studio's hardware, and the no-parameter version of begin() provides a convenient way to initialize the communication interface for devices that use a standard I2C connection, such as the Grove Vision-AI V2.<br>
-For example, when using the Grove Vision AI V2, the begin() function with no arguments:
+For example, when using the Grove Vision-AI V2, the begin() function with no arguments:
 - Initializes the I2C communication protocol using the default Wire object.
 - Uses the default I2C address (I2C_ADDRESS) to identify and communicate with the device.